gvanrossum/patma/proto_pep_notes.rst

       | class_pattern

 We propose the match syntax to be a statement, not expression.
-Although in many languages it is an expression, being a statement better suites the general logic of Python syntax.
+Although in many languages it is an expression, being a statement better suits the general logic of Python syntax.
 See `rejected ideas`_ for more discussion.
 The list of allowed patterns is specified below in the `patterns`_ subsection.